explore

 Destination Guides

-Adventures With Strangers – The Bahamas Edition
+Adventures With Strangers and The Best Things to do in Exuma Bahamas

 On the surface, meeting up with a complete stranger from the internet and hopping on their sailboat for a two-week trip to discover the best things to do in the Exumas, may not sound like the best ideas.
 But that’s precisely what I did.
 My parents weren’t thrilled about the idea. . . nor was anyone else in my life for that matter.
 But I’d met up with strange men offering unique adventures before (I’m looking at you @everchanginghorizon), and that turned out pretty well!
-I’m not trying to encourage dangerous or reckless behavior – always listen to your gut.
-But in my experience, the bigger the risk, the greater the payoff.

 Matt Grondin contacted me for the first time a couple of years ago.
 He emailed me a screenshot of his Instagram account with a short one-line message: “This is my IG if you’d ever like to work together in the Bahamas.
 I can take you sailing and show you all the best things to do in the Exuma chain.
 Cheers!”
 I didn’t respond.
 But I also never forgot about the offer.
-He continued to support my work, leaving the occasional positive comment on my posts, and I watched as his adventure photography developed.
-A couple months ago, he reiterated his offer, and this time, I took it a lot more seriously.
-I floated the idea by Quin, and he seemed keen.
-So we hopped on a Zoom call with Matt, and the rest is history.

 Playing around in the crystal clear water with Quin.
 Photo by Matt Grondin.